Monday, Apr 21

 Breakfast

-Egg & Cheese Biscuit Fruit/Juice Milk
+Egg & Cheese on a Biscuit Fruit/Juice Milk

 Lunch